GiridharRNair/ProfStatsUTD/server/README.md

 # ProfStatsUTD Backend

-This is the backend code (Python Flask) for ProfStatsUTD, a Chrome extension that provides aggregated grades and professor ratings for courses at The University of Texas at Dallas (UTD).
+This repository contains the backend code written in Python using the FastAPI framework for ProfStatsUTD, a Chrome extension designed to provide aggregated grades and professor ratings for courses at The University of Texas at Dallas (UTD).

 ## Database